 As far as the little projects that I have yet to do, some are easy and some are difficult.
 Lining the drawers with the polka-dot wallpaper from the vanity area is easy.
 Building a custom shelving area next to the alarm box is harder.
 I also want to make some sort of dividers for the drawers, and some DIY jewelry organizers to hang from the wall.
 Oh and add wood floors someday.

 We have yet to put anything on top of the wardrobes, but I painted and built up the tops to the top of the crown so that it was one flat plane.
 I’d love to put our luggage up there, as well as out of season clothes in my favorite clear Container Store boxes that I have in different sizes all over the closet.
-The baskets at the top of the closet are from World Market.
+The baskets at the top of the closet were from World Market.
 The gold picture frame on the wall is from Target, as is the speckled peel & stick wallpaper in the vanity area.

 I love getting dressed in the morning, and its so much easier with everything I need in the same space.
 The Valet Rods were a wonderful addition.
-I ordered these chrome valet rods from Build.com, and they were easy to install in the Pax wardrobe.
+I ordered these chrome valet rods, and they were easy to install in the Pax wardrobe.
 This is the one thing I highly recommend, even if you can’t swing a full remodel.
 Valet Hooks are game-changers, and they don’t cost much money.
 I could have mounted these on my old builder shelves.

 I even squeezed in my 3 IKEA Helmers for my nail polish & treatment storage, as well as the 2 Alex drawers that I use for beauty and jewelry storage.